ibm-maximo-dev/maximo-nodejs-sample/README.md

 Use these files to take advantage of Maximo APIs to create, read, update, and delete (CRUD) a work order in Maximo Asset Management.
 The `server.js` file contains all of the CRUD routes that are individually broken out into their own .js docs.

-This sample uses the []Maximo REST APIs for NodeJS](https://github.com/ibm-maximo-dev/maximo-nodejs-rest-client).
+This sample uses the [Maximo REST APIs for NodeJS](https://github.com/ibm-maximo-dev/maximo-nodejs-rest-client).

 ### Prerequisites